whitehara/kernel-patch-fedora/README.md

       rpmbild -bb kernel.spec
 "-bb" is just compile binary only.
 If you want the srpm, use "-ba"(with binary) or "-bs"(without binary) option.
 See manpages of rpmbuild to find the other rpmbuild option.

 You can also use options like "--without debug --without debuginfo".
 Creating debug rpms needs the longer time to compile.
 So if you don't need them, I recommend to set these options.
-See kernel.spec file to find the other "--without" option.
+See kernel.spec file to find the other "--without" option. **You may need to add "--without configchecks" to avoid config check errors since 6.0.**
 ### Install
       cd rpm/RPMS/
       dnf install kernel-*